 There are many different types of vintage film cameras you can choose from.

 - Vintage Polaroid film cameras

 The larger film format combined with their lenses will achieve shallower depths of field creating a seriously dreamy vintage look.
-Not only that, the size of the photo prints and their 6×5, 6×6 and 6×7 aspect ratios just scream vintage aesthetics.
+Not only that, the size of the photo prints and their 6×5, 6×6, and 6×7 aspect ratios just screams vintage aesthetics.